enthought/edge-examples/Kubernetes/README.md

 > [!NOTE]
 > Minikube will automatically try to detect the appropriate driver for your system.
 If you want to use a specific driver, you can specify it with the `--driver` flag.
 See the [Minikube documentation](https://minikube.sigs.k8s.io/docs/start/) for more information.
 We have successfully tested this example with the `docker` driver, `hyper-v` driver on Windows and `hyperkit` driver on MacOS.

+#### Docker Desktop

+For Docker Desktop, you will need to perform the following steps:

+1. Make sure that Docker Desktop has been installed and is running.
+2. Enable the built-in Kubernetes feature via Settings -> Kubernetes -> Enable Kubernetes.
+3. Install Istio.
+[Istio's default profile](https://istio.io/latest/docs/setup/install/istioctl/#install-istio-using-the-default-profile) is sufficient for this example.

 ### Remote deployment

-For the remote deployment, please contact DevOps, who will set up a namespace, networking, Keycloak configuration and authentication middleware in an appropriate Kubernetes cluster for your use case.
+For the remote deployment, please contact the DevOps team, who will set up a namespace, networking, Keycloak configuration and authentication middleware in an appropriate Kubernetes cluster for your use case.

 The team will also guide you through the process of adjusting the configuration of this example to work with the remote deployment.